-- Not be convicted of any offences beyond minor traffic offences, subject to the discretion of the Attorney-General (an applicant should not have more than four minor traffic offences in the past ten years or more than one drink driving offence in the past five years - for any such offence the reading must not exceed 0.1%).
+- Not be convicted of any offences beyond minor traffic offences (an applicant should not have more than four minor traffic offences in the past ten years or more than one drink driving offence in the past five years - for any such offence the reading must not exceed 0.1%).

 - Not be a person engaged in any occupation or employment which could cause a conflict between their business or other interests and their duties and responsibilities as a Justice of the Peace.

 - Be willing to complete the Justice of the Peace Introductory Course delivered by the Justices of the Peace Association of Tasmania.

 - Be willing to undertake and complete any future training or professional development prescribed by regulations or required by the Secretary of the Department of Justice.